isomerpages/csa-otcep/pages/2025 OTCEP Members.md

 mark on the CyberSecurity and Technology landscape.
-She is also A Certified Innovation Leader (CIL) and a Fellow in the Institute of Innovation and Knowledge Exchange (FIKE), A Fellow in the UK-Gulf Women in CyberSecurity, A Global Mentor in the UN’s ITU Women in Cyber Mentorship Program.
+She is also A Certified Innovation Leader (CIL) and a Fellow in the Institute of Innovation and Knowledge Exchange (FIKE), A Fellow in the UK-Gulf Women in CyberSecurity, A Global Mentor in the UN’s ITU Women in Cyber Mentorship Programme.
 First United Nation’s Civil Society Stakeholder's Representative from Women in CyberSecurity Groups who delivers regularly official Statements at the United Nations' Open-Ended Working Group (OEWG) on Security 2021-2025 located